TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 ---------------------------------------
 * A Roadshow slideset demostrating some use cases can be found at https://github.com/TheSystemDevelopmentKit/TheSyDeKick-roadshow/raw/master/pdffiles/TheSyDeKick-roadshow.pdf
 * A tutorial for very basic use of TheSyDeKick is provided at: https://github.com/TheSystemDevelopmentKit/TheSyDeKick_tutorial .
-  See the slide set forr details: https://github.com/TheSystemDevelopmentKit/TheSyDeKick_tutorial/raw/master/pdffiles/TheSyDeKick_tutorial.pdf
+  See the slide set for details: https://github.com/TheSystemDevelopmentKit/TheSyDeKick_tutorial/raw/master/pdffiles/TheSyDeKick_tutorial.pdf
-* Site https://github.com/TheSDK-blocks is a intended to distribute TheSDK-compatible, relatively general circuit models.
+* Site https://github.com/TheSDK-blocks is a intended to distribute TheSDK-compatible, relatively general circuit models. and method entities.

 Project status and releases
 ---------------------------